-First, when it comes to Payday loans, the providers are probably correct.
+First, when it comes to Payday Loan Debt Finances, the providers are probably correct.
 It is estimated that 12 million Americans will take out Payday Loans this year, and these small loans, from a few hundred to $1500, will generate the loan providers an estimated $9 billion dollars in revenue for 2019 alone.

 How do Payday Loans Work?